Choose the Right RAM for Your Motherboard

 It's not usually difficult to know if your computer requires more RAM.

-- 1Programs that you are using will be slow to open and very slow on the uptake.They will, in some cases, close due to an abrupt error.Advertisement
+- 1They will, in some cases, close due to an abrupt error.Programs that you are using will be slow to open and very slow on the uptake.Advertisement

 - 2You'll see "out of memory" errors flash.